-What is Rythmol (propafenone)?
+What is Rythmol?

-Propafenone is used in certain situations to prevent serious heart rhythm disorders.
+Rythmol is used in certain situations to prevent serious heart rhythm disorders.

-Propafenone may also be used for purposes not listed in this medication guide.
+Rythmol may also be used for purposes not listed in this medication guide.

-a heart condition called "sick sinus syndrome" or "AV block" (unless you have a pacemaker);
+a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker);

-a severe or uncontrolled electrolyte imbalance (such as low levels of potassium in your blood); or
+a severe or uncontrolled electrolyte imbalance; or

 a breathing disorder;

-How should I take Rythmol (propafenone)?
+How should I take Rythmol?

 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.